 The instrument panel is increasingly becoming a focal point in modern vehicles.
 We’re far beyond displaying mileage or having a clunky radio in the middle of the dash.

 Customers are looking for complex, high-tech navigation consoles that sync with their phones for entertainment options.
-Lightweight materials make all this attractive and possible.
+Furthermore, lightweight materials make all these attractive and possible.

 Plastics and other synthetic materials can be molded around these complex entertainment and navigation hubs.
-Screens, dials, and instrument panels are easily accommodated by flexible modern materials.
+As well as, screens, dials, and instrument panels are easily accommodated by flexible modern materials.

 Reduced Car Weight, Improved Overall Design and Function